13.03.2026

 • Expansion of Jean Monnet activities into adult and vocational education

-The webinar emphasized that learning happens everywhere, not just in formal institutions.
+The webinar emphasised that learning happens everywhere, not just in formal institutions.
 Workplaces, communities, housing, and health sectors can all provide opportunities for meaningful learning.
 Citizen science and action research are encouraged to enhance learner-centred approaches.

 Members also stressed the importance of direct input to national agencies, refining rules and indicators in Erasmus+ to ensure the most vulnerable learners are reached.

 The collaboration between EBSN and EAEA members has demonstrated the power of shared insight, good practices, and collective reflection.
-The finalized Consultation Report and Joint Position Paper are now available.
-They provide a comprehensive and actionable foundation to guide policy and practice in European adult learning.

 Text: Marina Sakač Hadžić

-10.03.2026 adult educators
+21.04.2026 adult educators

-For many educators and policymakers, ‘Quality Assurance’ is linked to strong bureaucratic processes and additional workload.
-In our view, we look at Quality assurance as an organisational culture and a mindset, a mindful process of continuous improvements.
+For many educators and policymakers, ‘Quality Assurance’ is linked to strong bureaucratic processes and additional workload, while in our approach Quality Assurance in education is to be seen as a mindful process of continuous improvements.